Avro 730 Bomber (1956)

 In 1955, Britain's Avro company began to develop plans for a high-altitude Mach 2.5 reconnaissance aircraft.
 Several configurations were examined, but all centered around a straight-wing design featuring a thoroughly enclosed cockpit with no windscreen to reduce drag, large canards, and two engine nacelles, each containing multiple power plants.
 (Early plans called for wing-tip nacelles, but these were later moved closer to the fuselage.)
 A retractable periscope would be used to aid the pilot with take-offs and landings.

 By December 1956 the final design had been developed.
-The plane would carry a crew of two -- a pilot and a navigator -- who would sit by-by-side.
+The plane would carry a crew of two--a pilot and a navigator--who would sit by-by-side.
 Each nacelle would contain four Armstrong-Siddeley P.176 engines.
 And, most important of all, the plane could also function as a bomber, carrying either a specially designed short-course weapon or Britain's Red Beard tactical bomb.

-Original Box Art
+Avro 730 Original Box Art

-Sharkit Box Art (European Distribution)
+Avro 730 Sharkit Box Art (European Distribution)

 1940s